 Wildseed, Level 2, 3 Park Lane, Seletar Aerospace Park, Singapore 798387; www.thesummerhouse.sg/wildseed-cafe-bar

 Open Farm Community

 Bar none our absolute favourite spot to treat the kids (and ourselves) to a feast is Open Farm Community.
-The moment you step in to the epic grounds of this farm-to-table restaurant, you’ll see why it’s THE name on everyone’s lips right now.
-Abutting thriving beds of kale, thyme and Italian basil you’ll find a huge kids sandpit with wooden cow playground, a family grocer garden, a collection of quirky sculptures, a Common Man roasters coffee shop (the Farmacy) and a sprawling green (where you can bowl or get your yogi on).
+The moment you step in to the epic grounds of this farm-to-table restaurant, you’ll see why it’s THE name on everyone’s lips.
+Abutting thriving beds of kale, thyme and Italian basil you’ll find a huge kids sandpit with wooden cow playground, a family grocer garden, a collection of quirky sculptures, a Common Man roasters coffee shop and a sprawling green (where you can bowl or get your yogi on).
 The kids menu is so healthy, fresh and inventive that you’ll happily scoff their leftovers.
 LOVE that lasagne.
-Resist the temptation and save your appetite for the transcendent handmade mud crab spaghettoni (or anything else from the superb menu for that matter).
 For the full download, including mouth-watering pics, check out Honeycombers’ review of OFC here.
 Warning: Once you go, you’ll find yourself back most weekends.